 - Matching 50/50 assistance for the project costs for owner-occupants of multi-family properties of up to seven (7) units.
 This level of assistance is available when the owner's income exceeds the moderate income limits but the building qualifies based on tenants' income.
 A majority of the buildings units must be occupied by lower income households.

 - Note: Owner must live in this property to receive assistance.

 *Those households unable to contribute the owner share may be granted a waiver if they are unable to contribute their portion.
 This waiver will be granted only after a hardship is documented to the Program.

 For multi-unit properties, other requirements are affordable Rental Agreements with tenants and for some properties, an Affordable Housing Restriction.

 Investor Owner Properties (non-owner-occupied) are not eligible for assistance at this time.

 Every owner-occupant of rental property consisting of up to 4 units shall be required to sign a Rental Agreement to maintain rents at affordable levels for a minimum of fifteen (15) years after the completion of the project unless the loan is paid in full by the owner-occupant prior to this time.

 Affordable Housing Restrictions

-For owner-occupied buildings of 5-7 units, and Affordable Housing Restriction (AHR) will be placed on the property, which will be in effect for fifteen (15) years.
+For owner-occupied buildings of 4-7 units an Affordable Housing Restriction (AHR) will be placed on the property.
 The AHR requires the owner to maintain affordable rents for the 15 year period and this agreement "goes with the land," meaning that it will remain in effect even if the property is sold.

 The Program has a Housing Rehabilitation Specialist who assists property owners to determine the repairs needed and to select contractors to perform the work.
 The Rehab Specialist also conducts inspections during construction to ensure that the work is completed according to the specifications for the job.